ardaku/fonterator/README.md

 used in glyphs.
 * Support ligatures of any kind (‽, etc.).
 * Support some less common TrueType sub-formats.
-* Support right-to-left and vertical text layout.
+* Support right-to-left text layout.